vladbarkovsky/threadbox.front/README.md

 1. Install project dependencies `npm i`.

 1. I you already launched server, compile client app `npm start`.
-Application local port is [4200](https://localhost:4200).
+Application local port is [4200](http://localhost:4200).
 The app will automatically reload if you change any of the source files.

-1. Configure browser to accept self-signed localhost certificates ([link to related setting for Google Chrome](chrome://flags/#allow-insecure-localhost)).

 1. For comfort development it is worth to install workspace recommended extensions for Visual Studio Code (type '@recommended' in Extensions search input).
 When installing Angular Language Service select version 13.0.0.